Comprehensive Treatment for Self-Harm at Clearfork Academy

 Self-harm, or self-injury, is the expression of a psychological impulse control disorder that causes people to physically hurt themselves in order to experience relief from emotional or mental distress.
-Adolescent self-harm is higher than self-harm in any other age group, and intervention is often needed to prevent self-harm behaviors, teach healthy and effective coping skills, and deal with the emotional triggers from which self-harm arises.
+Adolescent self-harm is higher than self-harm in any other age group, and intervention is often needed to prevent these behaviors, teach healthy and effective coping skills, and deal with emotional triggers.

 While self-harm may induce an initial release of tension, it is typically followed by shame, guilt, and the return of painful emotions.
 At Clearfork Academy, our specialized programs address self-harm by considering the underlying issues that are deeply rooted beneath the surface.
 Without treatment, core issues will never be effectively addressed.
 Through consistent support and guidance, our exceptional team is committed to helping teens find a healthier, happier life beyond the grips of self-harm.